Journalist, Writer & Co-Host of Call Your Girlfriend Podcast

 Artist & Tattooist

-Stanislava Pinchuk is an artist and tattooist who was born in Kharkov, Ukraine and grew up in Australia.
+Stanislava Pinchuk (Miso) is an artist and tattooist who was born in Kharkov, Ukraine and grew up in Australia.
 She exhibits internationally and has work in a number of public institutions, including the National Gallery of Victoria.
 Her client list includes Chanel, Qantas, Tiffany & Co, Vice, Gorman, Thames & Hudson and La Chambre Graphique, Paris.
 She has completed residencies internationally and has six published monographs of her work.
 Stanislava is a highly sought after trade-only tattoo artist that most of us would give our left arm for.

 Illustrator, Designer & Author